stvedt/promises/promises/README.md

 Fetch is another JS API which returns a promise as result.
 Since a promise is the return value we can chain/compose with .then() & .catch()

 The .json method from Fetch will also return a promise.
 This is because the body of an API response can be large and require time to process.
 Hence, when we `return response.json()` we chain .then on it.

+# Promise.all

+For use when multiple asynchronous calls are occuring at the same time.
+With callbacks it was necessary for the first call to complete to kick off the next and so on.
+So, three calls at a second a peice would take 3 seconds to complete.
+With promise all you can start them concurrently and upon the completion of all three then a new promise will be returned with an array of the values of the original promises.

+# Promise.race

+This acts a little unintuitively.
+I upon seeing it named `race` assumed it would ensure that calls happen in a particular order to eliminate race conditions.
+It however will return the first promise that resolve the quickest.
+This is also regardless of whether the quickest promise is resolved/rejected.